-Get started with X-Ray - AWS X-Ray
+Getting started with X-Ray - AWS X-Ray

-Get started with X-Ray
+Getting started with X-Ray

-To use X-Ray, you must do the following:
+To use X-Ray, take the following steps:

 1. Instrument your application, which allows X-Ray to track how your application processes a request.

 2. (Optional) Configure X-Ray to work with other AWS services that integrate with X-Ray.
 You can sample traces and add headers to incoming requests, run an agent or collector, and automatically send trace data to X-Ray.
-For more information, see Integrate AWS X-Ray with other AWS services.
+For more information, see Integrating AWS X-Ray with other AWS services.

 3. Deploy your instrumented application.
 As your application receives requests, the X-Ray SDK will record trace, segment and subsegment data.
 In this step, you might also have to set up an IAM policy and deploy an agent or collector.